solarity-lab/Suny/README.md

 Lua inspired Suny by showing that a small, elegant core can be extremely flexible.
 Python inspired Suny with its philosophy of readability and simplicity.
 Suny combines both ideas: a minimal implementation with a syntax that feels natural and beginner-friendly.

+## Design Philosophy

+Suny is written entirely from scratch in C.

+It includes:
+- A handwritten lexer and recursive-descent parser
+- A custom AST and bytecode compiler
+- A stack-based virtual machine
+- A dynamic object system
+- A custom hash map implementation

+No external parsing libraries, VM frameworks, or runtime engines are used.

 ## Example

 ```suny